Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 Step 3: Cut Pink Iron-On

-Next, we are going to add a center to each of the ears.
-I decided to use pink Cricut Iron-on for this part.
+Next, we will add a center to each of the ears.
+For this part, I decided to use pink Cricut Iron-on.
 I just cut it to size with a pair of scissors.

 Again, you will need two identical pieces.